usergreen/Flora-Linux/README.md

-# Flora-Linux
+# Flora Linux

-A Linux distoribution based on MX Linux and Debian Stable<br>
+A Linux distribution based on MX Linux and Debian Stable<br>
 Customized out of the box for end-users of Linux Desktop.

 You can download ISO images for Live USB at:<br>